techidaily/site-win11-tips/source/_posts/advanced-network-throughput-measurement.md

 * Request them if any components bottleneck on the same hardware power when running the software you plan to use.
 * Look for other combinations being used with the hardware suggested by the bottleneck calculators by other users that might fit better.

  With a little extra effort, you'll be able to buy not only the right components but you'll also be able to buy them with confidence, knowing they'll keep their promises.
-Moreover, use[custom PC builder websites](https://www.makeuseof.com/best-custom-pc-builder-website/) to balance your budget and the required hardware specifications you want to invest in.
+Moreover, use [custom PC builder websites](https://www.makeuseof.com/best-custom-pc-builder-website/) to balance your budget and the required hardware specifications you want to invest in.

 ## Checking Your Already Installed Hardware for Bottlenecks